YohannTisserand/CV/README.md

 **Tech Skills**</br>
 OOP, SRP, TDD, RESTful APIs, Encapsulation, XP/Agile methodology Pair-Programming, Remote working, Git workflow<br>
-SQL databases, Ruby on Rails, JavaScript, React
+SQL databases, Ruby on Rails, JavaScript, React, mongoDB

 **Self/fast learner**</br>
 I have always been fascinated by technology.
 I am convinced that can help people in their life every day.
 A few years ago, I wanted to find out how a website works in its foundation, I've learnt the Html and CSS basics for the purpose to build my own website.
 I really loved what I was doing, wanted to go further, so I installed Linux (Debian, ArchLinux) as a main OS.
 I had the desire to deeply understand the interaction between the user and the machine through a terminal.